Extensions of the I-MMSE Relationship to Gaussian Channels with Feedback and Memory: Introduction

-On the other hand, all the applications of the I-MMSE relation to date haven been restricted to channels without feedback and memory, due to the lack of extensions of the I-MMSE relation to such channels.
-In this regard, it is known that a ``plain'' generalization of the original I-MMSE relation to feedback channels should not be expected, which has been noted in~\cite{gu05}, where an example is given to show that the exact I-MMSE relation fails to hold for some continuous-time feedback channel.
-In this paper, we remedy the situations with some explicit correctional terms (which vanish if the channel does not have feedback and memory) and extend the I-MMSE relation to channels with feedback or memory.
-Despite the fact that the I-MMSE relation have been examined from a number of perspectives (see its multiple proofs in~\cite{gu05}), our approach is still novel and powerful.
-As a matter of fact, other than recovering and extending the I-MMSE relation, our approach can be applied else where, such as yielding a simple and direct proof of the classical de Bruijn's identity~\cite{st59, co85}; see Section~\ref{new-proof-2}.
+On the other hand, all the applications of the I-MMSE relationship to date have been restricted to channels without feedback or memory, due to the lack of extensions of the I-MMSE relationship to such channels.
+In this regard, a ``plain'' generalization of the original I-MMSE relationship to feedback channels should not be expected, which has been noted in~\cite{gu05}, where an example is given to show that the exact I-MMSE relationship fails to hold for some continuous-time feedback channel.
+In this paper, we remedy the situations with some explicit correctional terms (which vanish if the channel does not have feedback or memory) and extend the I-MMSE relationship to channels with feedback or memory.
+Despite the fact that the I-MMSE relationship have been examined from a number of perspectives (see its multiple proofs in~\cite{gu05}), our approach is still novel and powerful.
+As a matter of fact, other than recovering and extending the I-MMSE relationship, our approach can be applied elsewhere, such as yielding a simple and direct proof of the classical de Bruijn's identity~\cite{st59, co85}; see Section~\ref{new-proof-2}.

-Our approach is based on a surprisingly simple idea, which can be roughly stated as follows: before taking derivative of an information-theoretical quantity with respect to certain parameters, we represent it as an expectation with respect to a probability space independent of the parameters.
+Our approach is based on a surprisingly simple idea, which can be roughly stated as follows: before taking derivative of an information-theoretic quantity with respect to certain parameters, we represent it as an expectation with respect to a probability space independent of the parameters.
 For illustrative purpose, in what follows, we consider the discrete-time Gaussian channel in (\ref{discrete-time-Gaussian-channel}) and review a ``conventional'' proof of (\ref{I-MMSE}) in~\cite{gu05} and compare it with ours.

 First, note that for the channel in (\ref{discrete-time-Gaussian-channel}), taking derivative of $I(X; Y)$ is equivalent to that of $H(Y)$, which can be written as the expectation of $-\log f_Y(Y)$: